Noctiscreo/homepage/README.md

-This will be an overhaul of my personal website based on a code-along followed at:
+This my personal website based on a code-along followed at:

 https://www.youtube.com/watch?v=5bMdjkfvONE